 Determining usage of the shared drive

-This article describes several ways to check the current usage of the shared drive from a VM or from an FTP client.
+This article describes several ways to check the current usage of the shared drive from a VM or from an SFTP client.
 Any Skytap or administrator can perform these actions.

 Determining usage from a Windows VM